-The delegates to a Committee, referred to from this point as the Pay Committee, the administration and implementation of the Pay Policy.
+The Governing Body delegates to a Committee, referred to from this point as the Pay Committee, the administration and implementation of the Pay Policy.

-\The Pay Committee will be set up as a "first" Committee to allow for an appeals or second Committee to follow if necessary.
+\The Pay Committee will be set up as a "first" Committee to allow for an appeal or second Committee to follow if necessary.